CurveDocs/curve-docs/docs/lending/contracts/vault.md

 !!! description "`Vault.maxMint(receiver: address) -> uint256:`"

     !!!bug "Incorrect Implementation"
         The function is implemented incorrectly once again (see [`maxDeposit`](#maxdeposit)).
 It erroneously calls the internal function `_convert_to_shares` using the incorrect balance.
 It uses the balance of the vault token rather than the balance of the underlying token (`borrowed_token`) belonging to the `receiver`.
 This mistake affects the calculation of convertible shares and needs correction to ensure accurate functionality.
-Again, this is read-only function and does not have any impact on stat-changing functions.
+Again, this is read-only function and does not have any impact on state-changing functions.

     Getter for the maximum amount of shares a user can mint, based on their current asset holdings.